 African American History; History of Slavery and Emancipation; Medicine, Disability, and Science; 19th century United States History; Gender and Sexuality.

-My second book project, Between Two Worlds: Disability and Segregation in Southern Education from Emancipation to Integration, maintains a similar focus on the intersections of race, disability, and gender, but pivots toward education in the post-emancipation years.
+The research I undertook for my first book led me to question the influence of ableism on the preservation and interpretation of the historical record.
+How is it that, in the words of historian Douglas Baynton, “disability is everywhere in history once you begin looking for it, but conspicuously absent in the histories we write?”
+Why is disability enveloped in this paradox?
+What forces and factors create this dynamic?
+Working with Stefanie Hunt-Kennedy (University of New Brunswick), I am co-editing Cripping the Archive: Disability, History, and Power (expected 2024).
+This collection of interdisciplinary scholarship examines archival power by uncovering disability in contested archives, challenging how we define “the archive,” exploring the creation of inclusive archives accountable to and centered on people with disabilities and disability justice, and disrupting ableist power structures and dynamics within the archive.
+At the same time, I am also working on my next monograph, Between Two Worlds: Disability and Segregation in Southern Education from Emancipation to Integration.
+This project maintains my scholarly focus on the intersections of race, disability, and gender, but pivots toward education in the post-emancipation years.
 In the wake of the Civil War, the forces of intersectional erasure complicated the lives and educational opportunities of freedpeople with disabilities.
 Black women played a progressive role in building and sustaining educational programs and spaces for these students that, likewise, has been overlooked in the history of education.
 The same is also often true of the transnational work of black, Deaf educator Andrew Foster who attended the Alabama School for Colored Deaf, became the first black, deaf graduate of Gallaudet University in 1954, and established over thirty schools for deaf students throughout West Africa.
-This project, then, will re-center attention on the lives of black students and educators with disabilities and illuminate the development of educational institutions in the South that were doubly segregated by disability and race, the last of which—the Louisiana School for the Blind and Deaf—did not integrate until 1978.
+Between Two Worlds will re-center attention on the lives of black students and educators with disabilities and illuminate the development of educational institutions in the South that were doubly segregated by disability and race, the last of which—the Louisiana School for the Blind and Deaf—did not integrate until 1978.

 “Disability, Race, and Gender on the Stage in Antebellum America” in Michael Rembis, Catherine Kudlick, and Kim Nielsen, eds., The Oxford Handbook on Disability History (New York: Oxford University Press, 2018): 351-368.